Boeing Pilots Detected 737 Max Flight Control Glitch Two Years Before Deadly Crash

 Boeing had previously disclosed the IM exchange to the Justice Department, which is investigating whether Boeing or any employees acted criminally in designing the 737 Max and in failing to disclose information about the MCAS system.

-Muilenburg is scheduled to testify before a Senate committee looking into the 737 Max crashes Oct.
-29 and before DeFazio's House Transportation committee Oct.
+Muilenburg is scheduled to testify on Oct.
+29 before a Senate committee looking into the 737 Max crashes and before DeFazio's House committee on Oct.
 30.

-Pilot Forkner has since left Boeing and now works for Boeing's biggest 737 Max customers, Southwest Airlines.
-The Seattle Times reported in September that when subpoened by Justice Department investigators for documents pertaining to the development of the Max, Forkner repeatedly invoked his Fifth Amendment right and refused to turn anything over.
+Pilot Forkner has since left Boeing and now works for Boeing's biggest 737 Max customer, Southwest Airlines.
+The Seattle Times reported in September that when subpoened by Justice Department investigators for documents pertaining to the development of the Max, Forkner repeatedly invoked his Fifth Amendment right and refused to turn over anything.

 Southwest said in a statement cited by Reuters that it had been unaware of the messages.
 A Southwest Pilots Association statement said the document is "more evidence that Boeing misled pilots, government regulators and other aviation experts about the safety of the 737 MAX."

-But DeFazio worries Boeing may be hanging Forkner out to dry in order to deflect blame from others within the company.
+But DeFazio worries Boeing may be hanging Forkner out to dry to deflect blame from others within the company.

 "I don't believe he was a lone wolf," DeFazio says of Forkner.
 "I think the pressure started at the top."

-He says evidence already uncovered by his investigative committee points to a "systemic failure" inside Boeing as management ramped up pressure to develop and manufacture the 737 Max quickly in order to maximize profits.
+He says evidence already uncovered by his investigative committee points to a "systemic failure" inside Boeing as management ramped up pressure to develop and manufacture the 737 Max quickly to maximize profits.

 "This goes far beyond one individual.
-This was cultural," DeFazio says, adding "This is what was formerly a company of incredible integrity making great products, and they can get back to that, but they gotta clean house."
+This was cultural," DeFazio says, adding, "This is what was formerly a company of incredible integrity making great products, and they can get back to that, but they gotta clean house."